Canadian Farmers and the Politics of Genetically Modified Wheat

 Growing Resistance is a fascinating study of successful coalition building, of the need to balance local and global concerns in activist movements, and of the powerful forces vying for control of food production.

-- NOMINEE for Saskatchewan Book Awards for Non-Fiction and Best First Book.
-(2014)
+- NOMINEE for Saskatchewan Book Awards for Non-Fiction, Best First Book & Scholarly Writing (2014)

 “The historical and cultural significance of wheat is familiar to Canadians, and has been more deeply embedded by the industry’s value to the Canadian economy.
 Farmers’ resistance to the market-based solutions offered by GM wheat advocates represents a unique experience, but Growing Resistance contains lessons that are applicable to other crops and the global anti-GM movement.
 Future struggles can learn from the way in which organizations with differing and even opposing points of view can work together and find common ground to protect a shared interest.”